 Science and gender equality are both vital for the achievement of the internationally agreed development goals, including the 2030 Agenda for Sustainable Development.
 Over the past decades, the global community has made a lot of effort in inspiring and engaging women and girls in science.
 Yet women and girls continue to be excluded from participating fully in science.
-The 2022 theme of International Day of Women and Girls in Science is ‘Equity, Diversity, and Inclusion: Water Unites Us’.
+The 2023 theme of International Day of Women and Girls in Science is ‘Innovate.
+Demonstrate.
+Elevate.
+Advance.
+Sustain.’

 Each year the global community celebrates International Day of Women and Girls in Science on 11 February to recognise the contribution of female scientists, and encourage more women and girls to join them in STEM (science, technology, engineering and mathematics).
 The day always brings various organisations and partners together to marshal international support for women to succeed in STEM careers and builds interest among women and girls (Daren, 2020).